dawbanc/sddm_bg_apod/README.md

 Please file an issue on the Github's [issue page](https://github.com/dawbanc/sddm_bg_apod/issues).
 Please include a copy (NOT A SCREENSHOT) of your dsb.log as well as the output of `kinfo` and your `sddm` version.
 For SDDM version, you may have to use your distro's package manager to get version; ie for Fedora: `dnf info sddm`

+# Special notes
+The theme is based off of the Breeze theme for SDDM.
+However, if you have another theme you like more that you would like with the changing backgrounds, it is entirely possible to edit that theme and change it's background to the NASA: APOD.
+I suggest making a copy of that theme, then editing the `theme.conf`, you can change the name and the background.
+If you point the background property to `/etc/dynamic_sddm_bg/nasa_apod.jpg` with the script installed, you will have your own custom theme with the NASA Astronomy Picture of the Day as the background.